-Update: Pomalidomide (Pomalidomide Celgene) was authorised in the EU on 5 August 2013.
-Pomalidomide Celgene in combination with dexamethasone is indicated in the treatment of adult patients with relapsed and refractory multiple myeloma who have received at least two prior treatment regimens, including both lenalidomide and bortezomib, and have demonstrated disease progression on the last therapy.
+Update: Pomalidomide (Imnovid, previously Pomalidomide Celgene) has been authorised in the EU since 5 August 2013.
+Imnovid in combination with dexamethasone is indicated in the treatment of adult patients with relapsed and refractory multiple myeloma who have received at least two prior treatment regimens, including both lenalidomide and bortezomib, and have demonstrated disease progression on the last therapy.

 - Opinions on orphan medicinal product designations are based on the following three criteria: